TeamUndefined2023/GlobalVoice/README.md

-# GLOBAL VOICE
+## GLOBALVOICE

-Use Case: Empowering Specialy abled persion with the global-voive 🌟
+ # Use Case: Empowering Specialy abled persion with the global-voive 🌟
    Introducing Global Voice, the revolutionary video calling web app tailored to empower and bridge the gap of communication between individuals who can't talk and the persons who can talk  .
-At its core, Global Voice is driven by the promise of gesture-enhanced communication – a groundbreaking feature that enables a more expressive and immersive way of connecting. 💪
+At its core, Global
+   Voice is driven by the promise of gesture-enhanced communication – a groundbreaking feature that enables a more expressive and immersive way of connecting. 💪

 ## Global Voice Web App: Overview 🌐🗣️